Toro Sprinkler Head Repair: 10 DIY Tips (2026 Guide)

 Can I just replace the nozzle on my Toro sprinkler?

-Yes, in many cases, you only need to replace the nozzle.
+Yes.
 If the body of the sprinkler is in good condition and the problem is just a poor spray pattern, unscrewing the old nozzle and replacing it with a new one is a quick and effective fix.
+Make sure you match the nozzle to your Toro model for correct precipitation rates.

 Why does my Toro sprinkler head leak when the system is off?